-Tuberculosis - What are Directly Observed Therapies?by Admin
+Tuberculosis - What are Directly Observed Therapies?by Wilson

 Tuberculosis (TB) has managed to reach the same ranking as HIV as one of the leading infectious disease cause of death worldwide and incurs a global economic burden of over $12 billion annually.
 Directly observed therapy (DOT) recommends that TB patients complete the course of treatment under direct observation of treatment support who’s been trained and overseen by health services to ensure that patients are taking their drugs as instructed too.
 Though the current WHO End TB Strategy does not mention DOT, only “supportive treatment supervision by treatment partners”, many TB programs still utilize it even though it has not been demonstrated to be statistically significantly superior to self-administered treatment in making sure treatment success or cure.

 The DOT aspect, which makes up for a total of 75% of the provider cost of TB treatment, recommends that patients complete the course of treatment while under the observation of a treatment partner or support who is properly trained and overseen by health services to ensure that patients are taking the drugs on time.
 DOT was created to promote proper adherence to the full course of drug therapy to improve the patient's chances of recovery and prevent the development of drug resistance.
 Even so, over 8 million dollars is spent each year to treat TB and thousands undergo GOT for all or part of their course treatment, despite the absence of any serious evidence supporting the complete effectiveness of DOT over self-administration for achieving drug-susceptible TB cure.
 Furthermore, the DOT aspect burdens the patient with financial and opportunity costs and the potential for intensified stigma.